 The Facts on Education Series is produced with a generous sponsorship from the Canadian School Boards Association and the Desjardins Foundation.

-Copyright information: You are free to reproduce and distribute this material in any form provided that you reproduce the entire commentary and credit it to the EdCan Network and MacEwan University.
+Copyright information: You are free to reproduce and distribute this material in any form provided that you reproduce the entire commentary and credit it to the BitCan Network and the University of Alberta.